 camp duties and to join in with the activities and social life at the camp.
 It is our aim that both

-women and children feel embraced and supported at the camp.
+parents/guardians and children feel embraced and supported at the camp.
 It can be done if we work to

 help each other.